Microsoft Passwordless Authentication 101

 - FIDO2 security keys

 Fast Identity Online or FIDO2 compliant security keys are standards-based cryptographic credentials that are available in many different form factors such as USB keys or NFC-enabled smartcards from several different providers.
-These are particularly interesting as they allow organizations choose the technology that best suits their needs and don’t have specific hardware and operating system requirements.
+These are particularly interesting as they allow organizations to choose the technology that best suits their needs and doesn’t have specific hardware and operating system requirements.

 Each of the above-mentioned authentication options offers a unique set of pros and cons, giving organizations the ability to use the method that best caters to its unique requirements.
 Perhaps different user personas within the organization have different needs – for example, requiring fingerprint biometrics for factory workers who use gloves all day wouldn’t be ideal, so it is possible to mix and match these options as needed.